nhyadav/News-Article-Sorting/README.md

 - Deploy the model

 ## Dataset
-The dataset that is used in this project has taken from Kaggle. link is below.
+The dataset that is used in this project has taken from the Kaggle. link is below.
 - [datset](https://www.kaggle.com/c/learn-ai-bbc/data)

 ## Homepage
 ![homepage](plots/homepage/homepage.png)

-## :hammer_and_wrench: Requirement
+## :hammer_and_wrench: Requirements
 * windows (Operating System)
 * Python (Programming Language version 3.5+)
 * Django (Python Backend Framework)